0010 Base model¶

 Referenceable is the super type for many of the open metadata entity types.
 A Referenceable entity is something that is important enough to be assigned a unique (qualified) name within its type.
 This unique name is called the qualifiedName and may be set to the unique identifier value used outside the open metadata ecosystem.
 Alternatively, it is often set to a concatenation of an element's type name along with a number of its properties to create a unique string.

-Referenceable also has provision for storing a display name, description, version identifier and additional properties.
+Referenceable also has provision for storing optional descriptive information:

 - displayName - short name for use in tables and titles.